rsamec/cermat-quiz/notes.md

 - add some jokes
 - do not use czech language in the podcast

+- the most important is to go through all the sources - make it longer if needed
+- add some jokes

 Na stránce https://www.cermatdata.cz je dostupná nová neoficiální data banka úloh a jejich řešení.